-AmCham believes that further tax unburdening is necessary, and it is contributed by continued economic growth.
+AmCham believes that further tax unburdening is necessary.

 The American Chamber of Commerce in this position paper sets out recommendations for the further reduction of the tax burden aimed at attracting investment and greater competitiveness of Croatian employers in attracting and retaining the workforce.